 The building designed by representative Japanese architect Tadao Ando houses exhibitions with works from Claude Monet, James Turrell, and Walter De Maria, which are only illuminated by natural light pouring down from the windows.

-The museum is characterised by an exceptionally interesting concept: enjoy the artwork as it changes its expression from moment to moment, depending on the season, weather and time of the day.
+The museum is characterized by an exceptionally interesting concept: enjoy the artwork as it changes its expression from moment to moment, depending on the season, weather and time of the day.

 In this museum not only the individual pieces of art, but the light, shadow and time, the space from moment to moment as a whole are part of the artwork.